Deni Milošević

-Deni Milošević ([děni milôːʃeʋitɕ]; born 9 March 1995) is a Bosnian professional footballer who plays as an attacking midfielder for 1.
-Lig club Sakaryaspor, on loan from Antalyaspor.
+Deni Milošević ([děni milôːʃeʋitɕ]; born 9 March 1995) is a professional footballer who plays as an attacking midfielder for Bosnian Premier League club Željezničar.
+Born in Belgium, he played for the Bosnia and Herzegovina national team.

 Milošević started his professional career at Standard Liège, who loaned him to Beveren in 2015.
 The following year, he joined Konyaspor.
 In 2021, he switched to Antalyaspor, who sent him on loan to Sakaryaspor in 2022.
+Three years later, he moved to Željezničar.

-Milošević represented Belgium and Bosnia and Herzegovina at youth levels, but decided to represent the latter at senior level.
+Milošević represented Belgium and Bosnia and Herzegovina at youth levels, but decided to represent the latter at the senior level.
 He made his senior international debut in 2018, earning 11 caps until 2020.

 Club career

-Early career
+Standard Liège

-Milošević came through youth academy of his hometown club Standard Liège.
-He made his professional debut in UEFA Europa League game against Elfsborg on 12 December 2013 at the age of 18.
+Milošević came through the youth academy of his hometown club Standard Liège.
+He made his professional debut in a UEFA Europa League game against Elfsborg on 12 December 2013 at the age of 18.
+A month later, he made his league debut against Oostende.

 In September 2015, he was sent on a season-long loan to Beveren.
 On 20 September, he scored his first professional goal against Club Brugge.

 Konyaspor

 In June 2016, Milošević was transferred to Turkish outfit Konyaspor for an undisclosed fee.
-He made his official debut for the side against Rizespor on 20 August.
-On 23 October, he scored his first goal for Konyaspor in UEFA Europa League match against Braga.
-It was team's first goal in European competitions.
-Three months later, he scored his first league goal.
-He won his first title with Konyaspor, club's first trophy ever, on 31 May 2017, by beating İstanbul Başakşehir in Turkish Cup final.
+He made his official debut for the team against Rizespor on 20 August.
+On 20 October, he scored his first goal for Konyaspor in a UEFA Europa League tie against Braga.
+Three months later, he scored his first league goal in a triumph over Rizespor.
+He won his first title with Konyaspor, the club's first ever trophy, on 31 May 2017, by beating İstanbul Başakşehir in the Turkish Cup final.

-Milošević played his 100th game for the team against Kahramanmaraşspor on 31 October 2018.
+Milošević made his 100th appearance for the squad against Kahramanmaraşspor on 31 October 2018.

-In January 2019, he extended his contract until June 2022.
+In January 2019, he extended his contract with the team until June 2022.

 Antalyaspor

 In July 2021, Milošević moved to Antalyaspor on a three-year deal.
 He made his competitive debut for the side on 15 August against Göztepe.
-On 28 October, he scored his first goal for Antalyaspor in Turkish Cup tie against Diyarbakırspor.
+On 28 October, he scored his first goal for Antalyaspor in a Turkish Cup fixture against Diyarbakırspor.

-In September 2022, he was loaned to Sakaryaspor until the end of season.
+In September 2022, he was loaned to Sakaryaspor until the end of the season.

+Željezničar

+On 3 September 2025, Milošević signed a two-year contract with Bosnian Premier League side Željezničar.
+He debuted in a 3–2 home win over Borac Banja Luka on 15 September.

 International career

-Despite representing Belgium at various youth levels, Milošević decided to play for Bosnia and Herzegovina at senior level.
-He was first part of Bosnia and Herzegovina under-21 team.
+Despite representing Belgium at various youth levels, Milošević decided to play for Bosnia and Herzegovina at the senior level.
+He was first part of the Bosnia and Herzegovina under-21 team.

 In August 2015, his request to change sports citizenship from Belgian to Bosnian was approved by FIFA.
-Subsequently, he received his first senior call-up in August 2017, for 2018 FIFA World Cup qualifiers against Cyprus and Gibraltar, but had to wait until 23 March 2018 to make his debut in a friendly game against Bulgaria.
+Subsequently, he received his first senior call up in August 2017, for 2018 FIFA World Cup qualifiers against Cyprus and Gibraltar, but had to wait until 23 March 2018 to make his debut in a friendly game against Bulgaria.

 On 23 March 2019, in a UEFA Euro 2020 qualifier against Armenia, Milošević scored his first senior international goal.